Fatal Frame II: How to Use & Rebind Controls – Full Input Guide

 Search vs. Camera Mode: The Core Concept

-The catch is that many buttons change function between these two modes.
-For example, on a controller the right trigger is for Interact/Hold Hands in Search mode, but becomes Shoot when the camera is up.
-Once I memorized which buttons “flip roles,” combat suddenly felt much less chaotic.
+Many buttons change function between these two modes.
+On a controller, the right trigger is Interact/Hold Hands in Search mode but becomes Shoot when the camera is up.
+Don’t memorize by button name alone — memorize by mode + button, and combat stops feeling chaotic.

 Default Controller Layouts (Modern & Classic)

-I’ve been playing with both a DualSense and an Xbox controller.
-The game offers two presets – Modern and Classic – plus a fully Custom option.
+The game offers three controller presets: Modern, Classic, and a fully Custom option.
 The basic functions are the same across PlayStation and Xbox; only the button labels differ.
+Below the Xbox label comes first, with the equivalent PlayStation button in parentheses.

 Search Mode – Controller Defaults